 Focused on One Competitor

 The arch rival of TheHumanSolution, whose UpLift L-shaped desks we’ve also reviewed, Fully keeps its product pricing very closely in line with the lowest-cost offerings from its competitor.
-At a $1,249 price point Fully’s current offering is a stone’s throw from UpLift’s $1,197 bottom dollar unit.
 Fully does not, at least as of yet, offer its solid wood maple tops on their L-desk base.

 While both Fully and UpLift utilize Chinese-made Jiecang bases (see our detailed lab review of the Jiecang base), Fully uses a slightly different version that features stability crossbars running between the legs.
 This is something we used to see on most sit-stand desks a decade ago but nowadays they’re more uncommon.

-Disparagingly known as “shin crushers” in the industry, these low crossbars are usually a sign of insufficient stability in the linear actuators—the lifting columns—which is particularly curious in this case given that two-legged L-desks are inherently more stable than 2-legged desks.
+Disparagingly known as “shin crushers” in the industry, these low crossbars are usually a sign of insufficient stability in the linear actuators — the lifting columns — which is particularly curious in this case given that three-legged L-desks are inherently more stable than two-legged desks.
 That said, the Jiecang bases are not known for their stability, so this may just be a necessary enhancement, unsightly as it is for a modern-day electric standing desk.

 Conventional sit-to-stand L-desks like those from Fully and UpLift already entail a pretty complex and time-consuming assembly process, so adding these crossbars doesn’t really help matters.
 (To learn about L-desks that can assemble in one-tenth the time check out our comprehensive L-Shaped Standing Desks Review.)

-Fully uses their inexpensive “bamboo” tops to keep the entry price low on this L-desk.
-As we’ve written about extensively bamboo desk tops from China are an ecological scourge on the planet, and are prone to rapid degradation, despite being marketed as an ecological pick for consumers.
+Fully uses their inexpensive “bamboo” tops to keep the entry price low on the Jarvis L-Desk.
+As we’ve written about extensively, bamboo desktops from China are an ecological scourge on the planet, and are prone to rapid degradation, despite being marketed as an ecological pick for consumers.

-Bamboo is a grass that is converted to a wood panel product using a lot of chemicals and energy—not by any stretch a “real wood” product—among the many reasons we don’t recommend it for use in a standing desk.
+Bamboo is a grass that is converted to a wood panel product using a lot of chemicals and energy — not by any stretch a “real wood” product — among the many reasons we don’t recommend it for use on a standing desk.
 Too many users have complained about premature delamination and rejected warranty coverage.
 Despite this, some of the more aggressive online marketers continue to offer it because it allows them to advertise their desks at the lowest possible entry point prices.
 For more information on warranties, be sure to read our primer on How to Compare Warranties on Standing Desks.
 If you do pick bamboo and want an accessory that will match your desktop, be sure to check out the Jarvis Monitor Riser.

-For $100 more Fully will upgrade you to old-school HPL tops in maple, oak or walnut; or for $200 more you can get it in whimsically named “Spacestation Black.”
-It’s odd to us that there’d be a $100 cost difference in the favor of wood grains over black, but for whatever reason this is how Fully prices the Jarvis L-desk.
-The only clue is that the black tops are not stocked on the shelf, they are made-to-order—which again, seems odd to us.
+For $100 more, Fully will upgrade you to old-school HPL tops in maple, oak or walnut; or for $200 more you can get it in whimsically named “Spacestation Black.”
+It’s odd to us that there’d be a $100 cost difference in the favor of wood grains over black, but for whatever reason, this is how Fully prices the Jarvis L-desk.
+The only clue is that the black tops are not stocked on the shelf, they are made-to-order.

-Compared to competitive offerings from UpLift and iMovR, who offer hundreds of size-color combos each, it seems like Fully’s limited selection is just there to make sure they check the box for offering 3-legged L-desks.
-Unfortunately, with such limited options it simply isn’t going to be a serious contender for many customers that will have very specific décor needs and space requirements.
+Compared to competitive offerings from UpLift and iMovR, who offer hundreds of size-color combos each, it seems like Fully’s limited selection is just there to make sure they check the box for offering three-legged L-desks.
+Unfortunately, with such limited options, it simply isn’t going to be a serious contender for many customers that will have very specific décor needs and space requirements.

 As with UpLift’s desks, we encourage readers to understand the limitations of the Jiecang base when exploring either company’s L-desk offerings, since the reliability and performance of the lifting base are perhaps the most important elements of any standing desk consideration.
-In contrast, iMovR uses its state-of-the-art, American-made Lander desk base in its L-desk product line, with a ten year warranty on the base and five years on their ergo-contoured 3D-laminated tops.
+In contrast, iMovR uses its state-of-the-art, American-made Lander desk base in its L-desk product line, with a matching warranty.